Utilities face common challenges during all stages of AMI technology adoption. That’s where we come in.

 Advanced metering infrastructure unlocks tremendous value when viewed strategically and in support of your utility’s overall objectives.
 With experience developing, refining, and right-sizing AMI strategy for utilities across the country, we make sure your strategy and vision are relevant to your customer base and aligned with broader organizational goals.

 Navigating the regulatory process requires experience, unique skills, and focused collaboration.
-With extensive AMI regulatory experience, we provide assistance with overall strategy development, regulatory filings, and expert witness services.
+With extensive AMI system regulatory experience, we provide assistance with overall strategy development, regulatory filings, and expert witness services.

-The most successful AMI programs devote sufficient time at the front end for thorough, comprehensive, and collaborative planning.
+The most successful AMI technology programs devote sufficient time at the front end for thorough, comprehensive, and collaborative planning.
 We’ve developed many deployment plans, so we come prepared to facilitate this process.

 One key area of focus at this stage is vendor selection.
-Our approach is built on extensive strategic sourcing expertise and distills lessons learned from dozens of AMI projects to guide bidding, solicitation, and negotiation – helping utilities build confidence in long-term partners who will support their AMI program for up to 20 years.
+Our approach is built on extensive strategic sourcing expertise and distills lessons learned from dozens of AMI projects to guide bidding, solicitation, and negotiation – helping utilities build confidence in long-term partners who will support their AMI system for up to 20 years.

 Maximizing the potential starts with good measurement.
 We will work with you to establish metrics and KPIs relevant to your specific business case, operations, customer base, and vendors – and report them through real-time dashboards.

 Even utilities that have seen success have opportunities to accomplish more.
-We design innovative strategies for leveraging AMI usage data and distributed sensors – for example, to increase participation in electric vehicle, energy efficiency, or dynamic rate programs.
+We design innovative strategies for leveraging AMI technology usage data and distributed sensors – for example, to increase participation in electric vehicle, energy efficiency, or dynamic rate programs.